View on GitHub

 4. Action Execution:

-• phase2: Dry-run by default (if enable_execution_phase2_to_phase3 = true in rulesets, a comment is posted asking Copilot to apply changes).
+• phase2: Default is Dry-run (if enable_execution_phase2_to_phase3 = true in rulesets, posts a comment requesting Copilot to apply changes).

 • phase3: Opens the PR page in the browser.

-• If enable_execution_phase3_to_merge = true in rulesets, the PR is automatically merged (using global [phase3_merge] settings).
+• If enable_execution_phase3_to_merge = true in rulesets, automatically merges the PR (uses global [phase3_merge] settings).

-• LLM working: Waits (if all PRs are in this state, issues from repositories without open PRs are displayed).
+• LLM working: Waits (if all PRs are in this state, displays issues from repositories without open PRs).

-5. Automated Issue Assignment: If all PRs are “LLM working” and there are repositories without open PRs:
+5. Issue Auto-assignment: If all PRs are “LLM working” and there are repositories without open PRs:

-• If assign_ci_failure_old = true in rulesets, the oldest “ci-failure” issue is automatically assigned (by issue number).
+• If assign_ci_failure_old = true in rulesets, automatically assigns the oldest “ci-failure” issue (by issue number).

-• If assign_deploy_pages_failure_old = true in rulesets, the oldest “deploy-pages-failure” issue is automatically assigned (by issue number).
+• If assign_deploy_pages_failure_old = true in rulesets, automatically assigns the oldest “deploy-pages-failure” issue (by issue number).

-• If assign_good_first_old = true in rulesets, the oldest “good first issue” is automatically assigned (by issue number).
+• If assign_good_first_old = true in rulesets, automatically assigns the oldest “good first issue” issue (by issue number).

-• If assign_old = true in rulesets, the oldest issue is automatically assigned (by issue number, any label).
+• If assign_old = true in rulesets, automatically assigns the oldest issue (by issue number, regardless of label).

 • Priority: ci-failure > deploy-pages-failure > good first issue > old issue.

-• Default behavior: Automatically clicks buttons via PyAutoGUI (the [assign_to_copilot] section is not required).
+• Default behavior: Automatically clicks buttons via PyAutoGUI (no [assign_to_copilot] section required).

-6. Repeat: Continues monitoring at the configured interval.
+6. Repetition: Continues monitoring at the configured interval.

-• If no state change occurs for the duration set by no_change_timeout, it automatically switches to power-saving mode (reduced_frequency_interval) to reduce API usage.
+• If no_change_timeout is set, and no state change occurs for that duration, it automatically switches to power-saving mode (reduced_frequency_interval).

-• It reverts to the normal monitoring interval when a change is detected.
+• Returns to the normal monitoring interval when a change is detected.

 Dry-run Mode

-By default, the tool operates in Dry-run mode and does not perform actual actions.
-This allows you to safely verify its operation.
+By default, the tool operates in Dry-run mode and does not execute actual actions.
+This allows you to verify its operation safely.

 To enable actual actions, set the following flags to true in the [[rulesets]] section of config.toml: